-He is a recipient of the Award in Literature from the American Academy of Arts and Letters and he is the first creative artist and the first openly gay person to be honored by a Public Service Award from Common Cause.
+He was a recipient of the Award in Literature from the American Academy of Arts and Letters, and the first creative artist and the first openly gay person to be honored by a Public Service Award from Common Cause.

 On December 21, 2001, Kramer was the 22nd person co-infected with HIV and hepatitis B to receive a liver transplant, from which he has miraculously and spectacularly recovered.

-Kramer lives in New York and Connecticut with his lover, architect/designer David Webster.
+Kramer lived in New York and Connecticut with his lover, architect/designer David Webster.